This article discusses SEARCH AND SEIZURE LAWS. Click on the links below to go directly to your topic of interest.

-Because of efficiency, the court will not require defendants file motions disproving every exception to the warrant requirement.
+Because of efficiency, the court will not require defendants to file motions disproving every exception to the warrant requirement.

 As always, for a detailed analysis of your case, or if you want just to chat, please contact Los Angeles DUI Attorney at (818) 921-7744 to discuss your Los Angeles DUI or your Los Angeles criminal case with a top Los Angeles drunk driving attorney and a top Los Angles Criminal Defense Attorney.

 As mentioned, the 4th Amendment to the U.S. Constitution protects against government intrusion by prohibiting “unreasonable searches and seizures”.
-It applies to detentions and arrests which are considered “seizure”.
+It applies to detentions and arrests which are considered “seizures”.
 A person who walks down the street is protected by the 4th amendment just like a person who is sitting in his house.
-The rules are different, but general principle is the same.
+The rules are different, but the general principle is the same.

 Moreover: the “search” clause, applies not only to searches of bags or clothes but also to intrusions into the human body, such as forced blood draws to obtain alcohol levels or prove that drugs are in your body.
 They will use this evidence against you in court.
 I recommend you fight this

-If you do: ask what was the probable cause to stop you or arrest you?
+If you do: ask what was the probable cause to stop you or arrest you.
 If no probable cause — the case gets thrown out.
 Even if there is probable cause, a search warrant must be obtained unless there is an exception to the warrant requirement.
 As always, the burden is on the State, so, once the defendant alleges a violation of the 4th Amendment, the DA will have to produce evidence that the police had probable cause and have a warrant exception.

 Recent case law shows that Los Angeles Criminal Defense Attorney can now win your case when the cops find incriminating evidence when the search is based on a reasonable belief that you were on probation but the officers did not verify that as a condition of probation you could be searched.
 (People v.
 Rosas (2020) Court of Appeals Second District Div.
 Six).

-For instance, if an officer detains a driver after only smelling alcohol, there is a “search and seizure” motion you can fight with a help of a Los Angeles DUI attorney, where the officer has to testify to his training and experience as to why this is sufficient basis for an arrest.
-Often, one police agency detains a driver and then calls CHP, which are well known for extensive DUI training.
-CHP then completes the DUI investigation and arrests DUI driver.
-Because the first officer (the detaining officer) did not conduct a DUI investigation – he must provide a reason for a probable cause.
+For instance, if an officer detains a driver after only smelling alcohol, there is a “search and seizure” motion you can fight with a help of a Los Angeles DUI attorney, where the officer has to testify to his training and experience as to why this is a sufficient basis for an arrest.
+Often, one police agency detains a driver and then calls CHP, which is well known for extensive DUI training.
+CHP then completes the DUI investigation and arrests the DUI driver.
+Because the first officer (the detaining officer) did not conduct a DUI investigation – he must provide a reason for probable cause.
 Waiting for a second officer can be prolonged detention – this is a basis to win your DUI case.
-A situation like this sounds to us as an insufficient basis for DUI investigation.
+A situation like this sounds to us like an insufficient basis for a DUI investigation.
 There is a very complicated body of law regarding prolonged detention and you must call us if you have this issue.
 Let Criminal Defense Attorney Los Angeles help you now.

 Many DUI cases involve Illegal search and seizure.
 Blood is often drawn Illegally because: